-If your organization is like a lot of sales organizations, you may have intensified prospecting efforts lately as old customers have downsized, cut spending, and, in some cases, switched to other suppliers.
+Everything has changed in the current COVID-accelerated selling environment, putting pressure on salespeople just to make quota and continue to drive revenue for their organization.
+At the same time, nothing has changed with respect to the skill and discipline required to be successful at one of the most critical aspects of the sale: prospecting.
+You may have intensified prospecting efforts lately as customers have stopped buying, downsized, cut spending, or, in some cases, switched suppliers.
 The problem is that prospecting is often time-consuming, costly, and hard on the morale of the sales team.
 Why?
 Look at some of the typical tips for successful prospecting:

 - “Schedule a minimum of two hours a day for phone calling.”

 - “Spend the first 30 minutes of each day making at least three calls.”

 The idea is that if you make enough calls, sooner or later a certain percentage will result in meetings, and a certain percentage of those will eventually result in sales.